whichever

 show table "Countries" a1b3 with c, Countries.X

-In the above script, removing the whichever modifier prevents the script from compiling as Countries.X would not exist otherwise.
+In the above script, removing the whichever modifier prevents the script from compiling.
+Indeed, if there were several items in the "FR" group, Countries.X would be ambiguous, and thus Envision would not be able to determine which value to use.

 User Contributed Notes